0xADE1A1DE/MeasureSuite/Build.md

 ## Debug messages

-To enable debug messages, you can pass `-DENABLE_DEBUG` CPP-Flag when building
+To enable debug messages, you can pass `-DENABLE_DEBUG` when building
 - C: `CPPFLAGS=-DENABLE_DEBUG make`
 - TS: add `"ENABLE_DEBUG"` to `targets.defines` in `./ts/binding.gyp`, then run `npm install`